-The wait-time average for the first quarter was 27 minutes.
-It went from a low of 0 minutes to a high of 59 minutes.
+The wait-time average for the second quarter was 27 minutes.
+It went from a low of 0 minutes to a high of 54 minutes.
 The hiring freeze continues to impact the MVD field offices.
-The vacancy rate was 12% at the end of the first quarter.
-The division began the implementation of Point of Sale (POS) which, like any major new implementation, has had a temporary adverse effect on wait times.
-The POS implementation will continue through the rest of Q2.
+The vacancy rate was 16.8% at the end of the second quarter.
+The division continued the implementation of Point of Sale (POS) which, like any major new implementation, has had a temporary adverse effect on wait times.
+The POS implementation was completed in Q2.